marcomacchia99/TIAGo_Object_Grasping/README.md

 Another thing to face up with was that the Objectron tool from Mediapipe returns the frames and coordinates of the robot camera frame, more in specific the /xtion/rgb topic, so we had to dedicate a whole node to extract the relative pose of the object with respect to the camera and with the correct transformations, thanks to tf package functions, have the pose of the object with respect to the base frame (base_footprint) of the robot.

+To achieve the final change of coordinates it was necessary to pass through the quaternions as regards the orientation of the object, and then multiply them thanks to the appropriate function `quaternion_multiply` with the corresponding component of each coordinate.